SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 Now it's time to save the new code and wait for it to redeploy!

-7. In order to access and communicate with the new API from the outside world we need to configure a Kyma CRD called APIRule:
+7. In order to access and communicate with the new API from the outside world we need to configure a Kyma CRD called APIRule (more information on APIRule [here](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/apix-01-apirule)):

 _*get-order.yaml*_